martin-henz/martin-henz/_posts/2022-04-13-mce-in-stages.md

 results in the expected value 3.

 The factorial function above needs to have a `return` added, because otherwise it would always return `undefined`.
+The example program
 ``` js
 parse_and_evaluate(`
 function factorial(n) {